flovv/flovv.github.io/_posts/2015-12-13-Brand-Ticker.md

 [The Brand Ticker](http://www.thebrandticker.com) provides brand specific marketing data.
 On a day to day basis they list the brand value and top 3 associations gathered from news mentions and social data.
 They provide no documentation on how they process the data or which sources they use.

 Here is short look at their service.
-I pulled half a year's data in irregular intervalls from their API using a small r-script.
+I pulled half a year's data in irregular intervals from their API using a small r-script.
 See this [GIST](https://gist.github.com/flovv/30a74925958908372e98)

 Due to some recent attention we start the analysis by looking at the Volkswagen (VW) data.